jflm/eyeTest/README.md

 Usage
 -----

 Create a new `.js` file within `[AppName]Tests`.
-This will be where you write the tests.
+This will be where you write the tests (in JavaScript).
 You need to include the matcher set by adding `#import "eyeTestMatchers.js"` at the top of your code, and then you should be good to go!

 Contributions
 -------------